canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### When the daily recipe build fails ###

-The daily recipe for each release checks out master and then merges both ubuntu/$release and ubuntu/daily/$release branches and builds the package from there.
-From time to time, the patches in the ubuntu/daily/$release branch need to be refreshed/updated as upstream/master changes.
+The daily recipe for each release checks out main and then merges both ubuntu/$release and ubuntu/daily/$release branches and builds the package from there.
+From time to time, the patches in the ubuntu/daily/$release branch need to be refreshed/updated as upstream/main changes.

-This is typically done during the new-upstream-release tool process, however, new commits to master can break the patches.
+This is typically done during the new-upstream-release tool process, however, new commits to main can break the patches.
 In particular, the ubuntu-advantage refactor (commit hash: f247dd20ea73f8e153936bee50c57dae9440ecf7) is reverted on bionic and xenial; this patch needs to be refreshed whenever changes to cloud-init touch: